-Example 4 - Retirement on grounds of old age, ill health or infirmity
+Example 5 - Retirement on grounds of ill health

-Company V's employment policy stipulates that an employee's contract automatically terminates once the employee attains the age of 65 years, which is considered to be retirement age.
-The policy also provides for early retirement from the age of 55 years for, amongst others, reasons of ill health.
-Employee E was involved in a motor vehicle accident and as a result sustained severe injuries.
-The injuries negatively impacted the functioning of Employee E's internal organs and general health.
-As a consequence Employee E took early retirement on 31 March 2020 at the age of 60 years.
+Company V's rules and regulations governing retirement stipulate that an employee's employment contract automatically terminates once the employee attains the age of 65 years, which is considered to be retirement age.
+The rules and regulations also provide for the possibility of retirement from the age of 55 years for, amongst others, reasons of ill health.
+Employee E was involved in a motor vehicle accident and as a result sustained severe injuries which negatively impacted Employee E's health.
+As a consequence Employee E retired on 31 March 2022 at the age of 60 years.

-For purposes of section 12M, whether Employee E's retirement was due to old age, ill health or infirmity must be considered in relation to the Company V's employment policy.
-The normal retirement age per Company V's retirement policy is 65 years, therefore early retirement at 60 years is not a retirement due to old age.
-However, because the policy permits early retirement as a result of ill health and this was the basis on which Employee E retired at the age of 60, the requirement of retiring due to ill health under section 12M will be met.
+For purposes of section 12M, whether Employee E's retirement was due to old age, ill health or infirmity must be considered in relation to the Company V's rules and regulations governing retirement.
+The normal retirement age for Company V's employees' is 65 years, therefore retirement at 60 years is not a retirement due to old age.
+However, because the rules and regulations governing retirement permit retirement as a result of ill health from the age of 55 years and this was the basis on which Employee E retired at the age of 60, the requirement of retiring due to ill health under section 12M will be met.